EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 While different classes of vehicles, i.e. sedans and SUV's, are visually distinct, vehicles within the same class are harder to distinguish.
 This was believed to have led to a poor initial validation accuracy of less than 50%.
 It was identfied that the primary feature differences between vehicle model and maker of the same type were in the front and rear, respectively.

-To isolate this area from rest of the features within the raw image, a segmentation croppng preprocessing-function was implemented.
+To isolate this area from rest of the features within the raw image, a segmentation cropping-based functiono was implemented.
 Briefly, this worked by dividing the image into two sets of halves, determined by width and height, respectively.
-A quartering function was also evaluated but found to perform worse, which was attributed to the incomplete nature of each quarter.
+A quartering function was also evaluated but found to perform worse, which was attributed to the each quarter possessing incomplete feature information.

 #### __Just-In-Time data augmentation__